sisiwei/2015-spring-cuny-web-scraping/README.md

 ## Late Policy Reminder

-Every day that an assignment is late is a one letter grade deduction.
-Work that deserves an A, turned in anytime within 24 hours after the deadline will automatically receive a B. During the next 24 hours it becomes a C, etc.
+Since I’ll be going over the answers the day after assignments are due, late assignments will automatically receive zero points.
+Turn in assignments by the deadline, even if you’re unsure of some of your answers.